vish-777/Facial-Expression-Recognition-in-Keras/README.md

 # Facial-Expression-Recognition-in-Keras

-four objectives are as follows:
+Four objectives are as follows:

 1) Develop a facial expression recognition model in Keras.